A Letter to Our Android-Loving Readers

-Founder of RELEVANT, husband of Maya, dad of Cohen, follower of Jesus, podcaster, design nerd, fan of the Magic and Gators.
+Founder of RELEVANT, dad of Cohen, follower of Jesus, podcaster, design nerd, fan of the Magic and Gators.
 But not in that order.

 As many of you know, in September 2011 we totally re-imagined RELEVANT for the iPad.
 Since then, our readers have told us it's a pretty awesome magazine experience—what with all the integrated multimedia, interactivity and exclusive content—and its audience has grown substantially.
 In fact, new iPad subscriptions each week recently surpassed the level of our print subscriptions.
 (But don't worry.
 Our print edition isn't going anywhere—it's as healthy as ever.)